astronomer/astro-docs/ac/next/02_production-core.md

 You can run these components on one or multiple machines, though we recommend using multiple machines for a production environment.

-## Step 1: Set Up the Database
+## Step 1: Set Up Airflow's Metadata Database

-To set up a PostgreSQL Airflow meta database:
+In Airflow, the metadata database is responsible for keeping a record of all tasks across DAGs their corresponding status (queued, scheduled, running, success, failed, etc).
+To set up the metadata DB:

 1. Create a database user named `airflow`: